Completing and extending shellings of vertex decomposable complexes: Completing -decomposable complexes and further thoughts

 \section{Completing $k$-decomposable complexes and further thoughts}

-Recall that Simon's Conjecture posits that all shellable complexes are shelling completable, and here we have shown the conjecture holds for the particular class of vertex decomposable complexes.
-We can ask the same question for complexes that properly sit in between these two classes.
-We first recall the relevant definition.
+Recall that Simon's conjecture posits that all shellable complexes are shelling completable, and in this paper we have shown the conjecture holds for the particular class of vertex decomposable complexes.
+As alluded to in Section \ref{sec:intro}, we can ask the same question for complexes that properly sit in between these two classes.
+We first recall the relevant definitions.